E-commerce

 Share of voice

-In competitive categories, relative organic traffic complements internal KPI tracking.
+In competitive categories, relative organic traffic complements the internal KPI.

-Measure the effect of bundled offers on net margin, not only on basket size.
+Measure the effect of bundled offers on net margin, not just on order value.

 Discounts

-Share of revenue sold under promotion: an indicator of dependence on sales periods.
+Share of revenue sold under promotion: an indicator of reliance on sales.

 Price elasticity

-Structured price tests and measurement of impact on volume and margin: analytics must isolate external factors.
+Controlled price tests and measurement of effect on volume and margin: analytics must isolate external factors.

 Category seasonality

-Compare YoY by product family to distinguish market trend from site performance.
+Compare YoY by family to distinguish market trend from site performance.

 Sampling and thresholds